 The way out of this downward spiral for the Trust and the government as a whole would be to eliminate the debt ceiling altogether by decreeing a debt jubilee; use fiat currency programs to increase employment by investing in infrastructure; gut funding for the Forever War machine; impose new taxes – first a 70-80% on all accumulated wealth held by entities of more than $1 Billion, and second a .25% tax on all Wall Street and FIRE sector transactions; raise both the contribution rate (now at 12.4%) and annual compensation limit (projected for 2019 to be $132,900) to Social Security; move all health care coverage to a single payer system like Medicare; and create a Universal Basic Income [UBI] – universally.

-Of course none of this is likely to happen while the congress remains under neoliberal capitalist control functioning solely for the benefit of the Rentier Class…so convert your money — if you have any — to cash and put it in a Public Bank.
+Of course none of this is likely to happen while the congress remains under the bilateral. bi-polar, neoliberal capitalist duopoly that functions solely for the benefit of the Rentier Class…so convert your money — if you have any — to cash and put it in a Public Bank.
 Get out of stocks, bonds and Real Estate which are really bets on the value of debt; do not invest in Bit Coin or even blockchain tech because AI’s are about to take over that part of the the Finance market [if it hasn’t already], which is the latest flavor of what is essentially a Ponzi Scheme.
 If you’re in on the ground floor you’re cool; but if you’re “johnny come lately” just go to Vegas and place your wad on the “Come Line”.
-Seriously, this is what neoliberal capitalism is — one massive “shell game” in which The House always wins because it owns both the Shell and the House.
+Seriously, this is what neoliberal capitalism is — one massive “shell game” in which The House always wins because it owns both the Shell and the casinos.
 We will never be the House, so let’s just burn that House down.
-BDS.

 Updated from the original October 13, 2013 post.